 Take care of yourself

 There might be times when you need to protect your own mental health and encourage them to have certain conversations with someone else.
 This could be another friend or relative, a GP or a therapist.
 It could also be with a confidential helpline, such as Samaritans, or a local support group.
 Mind has information about support groups in your area.
-You can also call for advice on caring for your own wellbeing.
+You can also call for advice about caring for your own wellbeing.